MicrosoftDocs/power-automate-docs/articles/minit/how-to-start-with-minit-desktop-application.md

    :::image type="content" alt-text="Screenshot of the Install Minit button on the process advisor page." source="media/minit-install-a1.png":::

-1. Open the installer file when prompted, and then select **Install** to run the installer when prompted.
+1. Open the installer file when prompted, and then select **Install** to run the installer.

    Allow a few minutes for the installer to download and install the application files.

-1. When the minit welcome screen opens, select **NEXT STEP** to start the guided configuration wizard.
+1. When the minit welcome screen opens, select the preferred aplication language and click **Next step** to start the guided configuration wizard.

+1. In the next step accept the terms of use and confirm the choice of telemetry data collection, then select **Next step**.

 1. By default, the installation process will store process mining data in a new **Minit** folder in the **Documents** folder in your OneDrive.
-Change the location if necessary, and then select **NEXT STEP**.
+Change the location if necessary, and then select **Next step**.

+   > [!NOTE]
+   >
+   > If the selected folder has been used before, minit will let you choose whether you want to **Use** the content of the folder (e.g., data and settings from previous installation) or **Cleanup** the folder.
+Selecting **Cancel** will navigate you back and allow you to change the storage location.

-1. Select **APPLY AND MINE!** to finish the wizard.
+1. Select **Apply and Mine!** to finish the wizard.

 1. Sign in to minit with your work account.